Create delicious and flavorful homemade bagels with sourdough starter

 After you've allowed your bagels to sit in the refrigerator overnight, you need to test them to make sure they're ready to go.
 Because you allowed them to proof overnight, this shouldn't at all be an issue.

-To test that they're ready, you can fill a bowl with lukewarm water.
+To test that they're ready, you can fill a wide pot or dutch oven with lukewarm water.
 If it floats, the bagels are ready to go.
-Pat the bagel dry and return it back to the covered baking sheets until the water begins to boil.
+Pat the bagel dry, and return it to the covered baking sheets until the water begins to boil.

-If it sinks, allow the bagels to sit at room temperature, still covered, until they float.
+If it sinks, allow the bagels to sit at room temperature, covered, until they float.
 Check every 15 minutes until they float.
+You only need to test 1 bagel out of the whole batch.

 Add Toppings & Bake